Assessment-Heavy, Experience-Light

 Influence without authority.
 In the simulation, nobody has positional power.
 Senior Advisors must persuade, collaborate, and negotiate.
 This is the exact skill senior leaders need most.

 Recovery after failure.
 The simulation includes setbacks.
 How a leader responds to failure tells you more about their potential than any success story.
+This is exactly how to identify hidden leadership potential — the person who recovers well from a setback nobody saw coming is telling you something a resume never will.

 Designing Better HiPo Programs